2017 bagged yard waste collection

 - Week B: May 8 – 12

-Bagged yard waste will be collected this fall from October 11 to November 4 during your grey cart garbage collection weeks, on your regular collection day.
-This fall, each household will have two opportunities to set out their bagged yard waste at the curb.
+Bagged yard waste will be collected this spring from May 8 to 19 during your grey cart garbage collection week, on your regular collection day.

 Refer to the Collection Map to learn whether your household follows the Week A or Week B collection schedule.

-Yard waste can also be brought directly to the Waste Resource Innovation Centre year-round at 110 Dunlop Drive for a flat rate fee.
+Yard waste can also be brought directly to the Waste Resource Innovation Centre at 110 Dunlop Drive for free.

-You can top up your green cart with leaves and yard waste each week, throughout the entire year, for curbside collection.
+You can also top up your green cart with yard waste each week, throughout the year, for curbside collection.